This hike is the second of many I’ll need to do to finish hiking the Onondaga Trail.

 Ask Caden; he did a couple of times, as all he wanted to do was get into the water!

 Onondaga Trail Section Surroundings

 The trail goes through quite a diversity of surroundings.
 These include young open forests, mature hardwood forests, open sections that were once a ski hill (Mystic Mountain), a short walk on back roads and through a farm onto a farm lane, then on a path across a lawn section at the intersection of Route 13.

 Before I include a gallery of photos showing the trail’s surroundings and conditions, I’d like to share some other photos and say some words about them.

 I’m not sure if people from the Finger Lakes Trail organization, those from the Onondaga Chapter of the ADK Mountain Club (they maintain the Onondaga Branch), or the land owner deeded a perpetual easement across some of the private properties.

 But I would like to thank them for the forethought.
-Even though it's obvious that some of the new owners of the land (not in this case) are not happy with the easement, these easements connection the state lands make the hike more enjoyable.
+Even though it’s evident that some of the new owners of the land (not in this case) are not happy with the easement, these easements connect the state lands, making the hike more enjoyable.

 So please respect the trail, especially on the easement sections.

 Besides the trail easements, I appreciate the farmer (sorry, I didn’t get his name even though I talked to him) who lets the trail cross his fields and literally between his barns as well as the Hunt’s who let hikers use their lawn and placed bench near the intersection of Route 13.

 You can see these in the galleries and Caden’s Adventure video below.